jahdakine/Portfolio/readme.md

-ORiginal repo for online CV.
+Original repo for online CV.
 Moved to jahdakine.